-While the Company has no source of revenue, it believes it has sufficient cash resources to meet its administrative overhead and maintain its mineral investments for the next two to three years, depending on future events.
-In order to meet future expenditures and cover administrative and exploration costs beyond that point, the Company will need to raise additional financing.
+While the Company has no source of revenue, it expects to fund its corporate costs for at least one year, starting from December 31, 2014, with its existing cash balance.
+In order to meet exploration costs, the Company will need to raise additional financing.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or available under terms favourable to the Company.